xsf/xmpp.org/content/blog/newsletter/2025-11-05-newsletter.md

 The [XMPP Newsletter](/categories/newsletter/) is brought to you by the [XSF Communication Team](/about/xsf/comm-team/).

-Just like any other product or project by the XSF, the Newsletter is the result of the voluntary work of its members and contributors.
+Just like any other product or project by the XSF, the Newsletter is the result of voluntary work of its members and contributors.
 If you are happy with the services and software you may be using, please consider saying thanks or help these projects!

 Interested in contributing to the [XSF Communication Team](/about/xsf/comm-team/)?
 Read more [at the bottom](#help-us-to-build-the-newsletter).